KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 WORKING TOC: ********************************************************************************

-- ??$$$ Feature Enablement ... brief section that summarizes this item
+- ??$$ Feature Enablement ... brief section that summarizes this item

-- ??$$$ facilitate single-source-of-truth within a feature's implementation

 - ? extending via Aspects
   * ? use other published npm packages